Skip to content

 aarch64

-The installation process of DataFlux Func on the Raspberry Pi is basically the same as on an ordinary server.
+Installing DataFlux Func on the Raspberry Pi is basically the same as installing it on a regular server.

-The download process is the same as on other platforms; use the following command, which will detect the current environment architecture and download the ARM version resources.
+Downloading is the same as on other platforms; just use the following command.
+The script will detect the current environment architecture and download ARM version resources.

 Bash